by Maria Wood

 That’s essentially what the Supreme Court said in 1939, when presented with the Kansas case of Coleman v Miller.
 The Kansas Legislature had rejected a constitutional amendment against child labor, but later approved it.
 Opponents of the amendment sued to have the passage overturned.
 The Supreme Court ultimately ruled Congress has the authority over the ratification process and timeline.
 Like the ERA, the child labor law amendment has yet to become part of the U.S. Constitution.

 So, Professor Condon contends that Congress will likely have the final word on the ERA’s passage.

 “I could imagine Congress seeing that there is a good opportunity to restart the ratification process,” she says.

-U.S. Supreme Court Justice Ruth Bader Ginsberg, a strong ERA supporter, who recently passed away, publicly acknowledged that starting fresh may be the best pathway to ratification.
+The late U.S. Supreme Court Justice Ruth Bader Ginsberg, a strong ERA supporter, publicly acknowledged that starting fresh may be the best pathway to ratification.

 “I would like to start over,” she told the audience at a law conference in February 2020.
 “There is too much controversy about latecomers [like] Virginia long after the deadline passed.
 Plus, a number of states have withdrawn their ratification.
 So if you count a latecomer on the plus side, how can you disregard states that said, ‘We have changed our minds’?”

 Despite the legal questions surrounding the ERA’s passage, Professor Condon stresses there is strong public support for the amendment.
 A Pew Research poll released in July 2020 found that nearly 80 percent of Americans support the ERA.

 “It would be unfortunate for these procedural complications to stand in the way of the desire on the part of the majority of Americans to have such an amendment,” she says.